 Additional default BDTs

-There are additional default BDTs used directly in the xsd:attribute within the Meta.xsd, Fields.xsd, Components.xsd, and Noun files (both directly under the Platform and under the Model folders).
-The way to retrieve these types is to run an XPATH query across these files and check one by one whether it has already been imported.
-The XPATH query to use is distinct-values(//xsd:attribute/@type).
-Check by comparing DEN to whether the type has already been imported (note that for the type whose name ends with ‘CodeContentType’, its first part of DEN is SpaceSeparate(substring-before(@type))).
-If not, use the logic above to populate the dt table and the rest of the sections below to populate other tables.
+There are additional default BDTs that do not fall into any of the above type definition patterns.
+First, CodeType_1E7368 and IDType_B3F14E are used directly in the xsd:attribute complex content definitions within the Meta.xsd, Components.xsd, and Noun files.
+These three types need to be imported using the logic above to populate the dt table and the rest of the sections below to populate other tables.
 Note that these are considered default BDTs, so follow the description for default BDTs.

 Additionally, import the ValueType_039C44 in the BusinessDataType_1.xsd.
 This type is used in the PrioritySequenceValue BCCP in the Fields.xsd.

+Import CodeContentType

+The CodeContentType shall be imported as an unqualified BDT as described above (it is a restriction based on CodeType_1E7368.
+CodeType_1E7368 should already be imported per the preceding section.

+Import IDContentType

+The IDContentType shall be imported as an unqualified BDT as described above (it is a restriction based on IDType_B3F14E.
+IDType_B3F14E should already be imported per the preceding section.

 Populate bdt_pri_restri table